Jewelry Protection

 Mining ore and gemstones like diamonds for luxury jewelry has a devastating impact on the local ecosystem around the mines due to chemical leakage, loss of biodiversity, and land erosion.
 It also affects the planet due to greenhouse gas emissions and water and energy consumption.

-However, more jewelry makers and retailers are choosing to carry sustainably sourced and manufactured pieces to help offset the environmental damage done by the industry.
-Learn what to look for in sustainable jewelry to help you build a high-end sustainable jewelry collection.
+However, more jewelry makers and retailers are choosing to carry sustainably sourced jewelry and manufactured fine jewelry pieces to help offset the environmental impact of jewelry production done by the industry.
+Learn what to look for when choosing sustainable gems and jewelry options to help you build a high-end ethical jewelry collection.

 Supply chain transparency

 The metal, gems, and minerals used to create luxury jewelry often come from some of the poorest and most politically tumultuous regions.
-The materials can pass through several hands from the mine to the manufacturing plant, making traceability a challenge.
+Unlike sustainable materials with transparent sourcing, these materials can pass through several hands from the mine to the manufacturing plant, making traceability a challenge.

 Several companies, including DeBeers and IBM, have introduced blockchain technology to help verify jewelry sources.
 This is especially valuable for identifying diamonds sourced from conflict regions.